Keeper Password Manager Review 2024: Keeping Your Data Secure

 Password sharing

-We didn’t have any trouble with Keeper's password-sharing feature.
-Keeper has a few options for sharing that give you more control.
-For example, you use the one-time share feature to share with anyone, regardless of whether they have a Keeper account.
+We liked that Keeper has a few options for sharing that give you more control.
+For example, you use the one-time share feature to share credentials with anyone, even if they don't have a Keeper account.
+You can also set how long before for the link to expires.

 With fellow Keeper users, you can share records, folders, and files.
 You can also set user permissions, including the ability to edit, share, or view only.
 There's even the option to transfer ownership to another Keeper user.